Sisysphus/Inspire/README.md

 # Inspire

-A minimal Clone of Google Keep written in ReactJS with Material UI Components, themed to look exactly like Google Keep, with complex features like sharing, archiving, reminders etc. shoved away.
-The backend is a GraphQL server written in Golang, with data persisted in SQLite DB file, via GORM.
-The server implementation is complete with Cookie based Authentication, implemented using Authboss.
+A minimal Clone of Google Keep written in ReactJS with Material UI Components, themed to look similar Google Keep.
+The backend is written with with Express and NodeJs, with data persisted in Postgres DB file, Sequelize.
+The server implementation is complete with JWT Cookie based Authentication.